 As is evident from the look on this weary traveler's face, it is time to head home.
 The vacation seemed to pass by all too quickly.
 But isn't that the case with any vacation?
 All in all, we had a wonderful time.
 It was great to see the Cookes.
 And visiting Paris was indeed a special treat for Martha (Dom- not so much as he had been there before, during his Army days).
 Patrick will likely not remember anything from the trip.
 But with this album, we can at least prove to him that he was along on this vacation.

 The time changes did not seem to phase this very mellow easy going little guy.
-The flight home was essentially uneventful, until we got to Dulle and learned that our place back to Denver was experiencing mechanical delays.
+The flight home was essentially uneventful, until we got to Dulles and learned that our plane back to Denver was experiencing mechanical delays.
 So- we made a quick run through the terminal to catch the last flight of the evening that would get us back to Denver.
 This trip would route us through Dallas- but at this point- we didn't care, we just wanted to get home to our own beds.

 Would we do it again?
 You Betcha!